Migraine is different for everyone. But many times, an attack follows the same pattern.

 Those steps may include:

 - Avoiding triggers you know will make your migraine worse

 Up to a third of people with migraines get an aura along with it.
-An aura typically happens before your migraine pain, and could last anywhere from 5 minutes to an more than an hour.
+An aura typically happens before your migraine pain and could last anywhere from 5 minutes to more than an hour.
 Some people get them after their pain has already started.

 Most of the symptoms of an aura have to do with your sight.
 They might include:

 - Blind spots in one or both eyes

 - Zigzags or patterns in your sight

 You can also have some symptoms that don’t have anything to do with your sight, like:

 - Numbness or tingling